microsoft/atlas-design/css/README.md

 Welcome to the Atlas CSS framework, the code backing the Atlas design system.
 This framework is built and maintained by the Developer Relations web team for use across Microsoft.

+## Use atlas-css on Code Pen

+[Using CodePen as a sandbox](https://codepen.io/wibjorn/pen/JjEzrQN), you can try out the framework.

+## Installation

 Use NPM to add `@microsoft/atlas-css` to your project.

 ```sh